latture/chemical_api/README.md

 ```

 A sample client that implements these examples and also shows how to `POST` new chemicals to the database is provided in the `client` folder of this repository.
 To run those examples install the requirements (`pip install -r client/requirements.txt`), start the server (see the next section) and run the script (`python client/client.py`).
+Note, the client requires Python 3.6, so make sure you're running the latest version.

 Building and Configuration